 10 Brilliant Things to do in Taipei Alone

-Taipei is a great city for solo travellers.
-Not only is it super safe and easy to get around, there are plenty of awesome things do to in Taipei alone.
+Taipei is a great city for solo travelers.
+Not only is it super safe and easy to get around, but there are also plenty of awesome things do to in Taipei alone.
 Whether you’re looking to explore the temples, museums, or major tourist spots, you’ll soon find that Taipei is one of the best solo getaways in Asia.

 Dive into the culture, feast on delicious local snacks and experience the vibrancy of this urban hub.
 For those looking to go further, check out these affordable day trips from Taipei.
 If it’s your first visit to Taiwan’s capital city, you might also want to check out this guide which covers everything you need to know about your first visit to Taipei.